openzim/youtube/README.md

     pip install youtube2zim

-You will aslo need ffmpeg to convert mp4 format to webm format (maybe ffmpeg is remplace by avconv in your distribution so you have to modify script)
+You will aslo need ffmpeg or avconv to convert mp4 format to webm format

 You also need zimwriterfs binary in this folder, zimwriterfs can be found at https://sourceforge.net/p/kiwix/other/ci/master/tree/zimwriterfs/